NetScout Systems (NASDAQ:NTCT) Releases Earnings Results, Beats Expectations By $0.15 EPS

-NetScout Systems (NASDAQ:NTCT) issued its earnings results on Thursday.
-The technology company reported $0.20 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.05 by $0.15, MarketWatch Earnings reports.
+NetScout Systems (NASDAQ:NTCT) posted its quarterly earnings results on Thursday.
+The technology company reported $0.20 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.05 by $0.15, MarketWatch Earnings reports.
 NetScout Systems had a net margin of 3.04% and a return on equity of 4.44%.
 NetScout Systems updated its FY 2022 guidance to $1.710-$1.770 EPS.

-A number of equities research analysts recently weighed in on the stock.
-TheStreet downgraded shares of NetScout Systems from a “b-” rating to a “c” rating in a research report on Thursday.
-Royal Bank of Canada boosted their price objective on shares of NetScout Systems from $28.00 to $29.00 and gave the company a “sector perform” rating in a research report on Friday.
-Four research analysts have rated the stock with a hold rating, NetScout Systems currently has an average rating of “Hold” and an average target price of $27.25.
+NTCT has been the subject of a number of research reports.
+Royal Bank of Canada lifted their price target on shares of NetScout Systems from $28.00 to $29.00 and gave the company a “sector perform” rating in a research report on Friday.
+TheStreet downgraded NetScout Systems from a “b-” rating to a “c” rating in a research report on Thursday.
+Four equities research analysts have rated the stock with a hold rating, NetScout Systems presently has an average rating of “Hold” and a consensus price target of $27.25.

 About NetScout Systems